dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 </div>

 Topgear is the main tool you should be using in raidbots.
 It will show you what the best items in your bags are, what to pick from your weekly vault and how to gem and enchant your gear.
 You simply click on what items/talents/soulbinds/gems/enchants you want to sim and it will show you what to equip.
 If you are using a free raidbots account and do not have enough iterations at your disposal, simply open more tabs and do multiple sims at the same time.
-For venthyr especially if you are doing gem sims and you ran out of space, removing crit and/or versatility gems might not impact the sim at all depending on your stats, as you usually do not need almost at all of those stats from gems.
+<br>For venthyr especially if you are doing gem sims and you ran out of space, removing crit and/or versatility gems might not impact the sim at all depending on your stats, as you usually do not need almost at all of those stats from gems.
 Night Fae might be different though especially if you have a low crit and vers sim from Venthyr and are trying to gear for Night Fae.

 <div id="droptimizer">